FmoOliveira/RoadToCSharp/C# Flow Control.md

     // Perform action...
     ```

-    Using guard clauses reduces unnecessary nesting and makes the main flow of the code more apparent.

 3. **Favor Positive Conditions**
     Whenever possible, write conditions in a positive manner.
 Positive conditions are easier to understand and often make your code more readable.
 For example, instead of negating a condition, use its positive equivalent.

     **Before (Negative Condition):**

     ```csharp
     if (!isInvalid)
     {
         // Logic for valid case...
     }
     ```

     **After (Positive Condition):**

     ```csharp
     if (isValid)
     {
         // Logic for valid case...
     }
     ```
-    This change makes the condition clearer and reduces cognitive load when reading the code.

 4. **Handle Edge Cases and Errors First (Guard Clauses)**
     Guard clauses allow you to handle edge cases and errors early in your code, preventing unnecessary complexity.
 By handling invalid conditions upfront, the main logic becomes more readable and manageable.